Board and Executive Team

 Appointed 2021

-Dale was a senior partner at PwC with extensive experience serving Australia’s largest listed companies in audit, accounting, corporate governance, risk management and capital markets matters, and also served some of the world’s most significant enterprises whilst posted to PwC in London.
+Dale was a senior partner at PwC with extensive experience serving the firm’s largest public company clients in audit, accounting, corporate governance, risk management and capital markets matters in Australia and also whilst posted to PwC in London.

 Dale is a Bachelor of Business and Fellow of the Institute of Chartered Accountants in Australia and New Zealand.
-Dale is currently a Trustee of the Marion and EH Flack Trust, Non-executive Director and Chair of the Audit and Risk Committee of ASX listed Carbon Revolution Ltd and business consultant.
-Former roles include being a member of the Australian Auditing Standards Board and finance committee roles at the Melbourne Symphony Orchestra and Royal Children’s Hospital Foundation.
+Dale is currently a Trustee of the Marion and EH Flack Trust, Non-executive Director and Chair of the Audit and Risk Committee of US NASDAQ listed Carbon Revolution PLC and a business consultant.
+Former roles include membership of the Australian Auditing Standards Board and finance committee roles at the Melbourne Symphony Orchestra and Royal Children’s Hospital Foundation.

-Dale is Treasurer of the Museums Board of Victoria, Chair of the Audit and Risk Committee, and a member of the Nominations, Remuneration and Governance Committee and People, Culture and Industrial Relations Committee.
+Dale is Treasurer of the Museums Board of Victoria and Chair of the Audit and Risk Committee and served as an independent non-voting member of the Museums Victoria Audit and Risk Committee from January 2020 to October 2022.
+Dale is also a member of the People, Culture and Industrial Relations and Nominations, Remuneration and Governance Committees.

 Mr Jon Faine AM